rdsaunders/thegreateststory/content/_index.md

 - template: hero
   component: hero.html
   type: intro
-  content: |-
-    The Greatest Story Ever mixes online content (videos, quizzes) and physical cards to form a colourful storyline in your own home.
-Through daily sessions (15 mins _ish_) discover how each Bible story forms part of _the greatest story ever_ and how we can live it today.
+  content: Through 15 minute sessions explore where Bible characters and events fit
+    into _The Greatest Story Ever_ and discover how we can be part of it today.
 Simple to run.
-No prior knowledge required.

-    The Greatest Story Ever is a family devotional course.
-Through daily sessions discover how each Bible story forms part of _the greatest story ever_ and how we can live it today.
-Simple to run.
 Fun.
 Free.
 No prior knowledge required.

-    This resource mixes online content (videos, quizzes) and physical cards to form an interactive colourful learning experience - in your own home.
+This family devotional course mixes online content (videos, readings, discussion) and physical cards to form a colourful learning experience in your own home.
-  title: A bitesize daily Bible experience
+  title: A bitesize Bible experience
   actions:
   - label: Get started
     url: "/get-started/"